cwolfinger/droolsjbpm/README.txt

 * There are still some issues with MVEL code completion.

-* MVEL debug is not working.
+* MVEL does not work for the Petstore example, it seems thread related, normal mvel debugging should work.